tjk911/user-submitted-leaflet/README.md

 ===========

 * Copy the source of geocode.js (located in js/geocode.js)
-* Open your spreadsheet and goto tools > script editor
+* Open your spreadsheet and go to tools > script editor
 * Replace the content in the text box with the copied source from mapbox.js
 * Set the name of this script to geo
 * Go to file > save and close the popup window